MarshalPaterson/React-Native-Australia-Boilerplate/README.md

 Also on the API call, you may need to add your IP address rather than localhost.

 If you see improvements feel free to create a branch and then it can be merged back.
 ---
+For renaming the boilerplate project this is an excellent tool: https://github.com/junedomingo/react-native-rename
+---

 Our website: